Security tips for peripheral devices (ITSAP.70.015)

 Threat actors use the device firmware (the software that controls the device hardware) to run rootkits, a type of software that masks itself and hides malware on your device.
 This type of software enables threat actors to remotely control devices and access things like your network communications or your web cam.

+Direct memory Access (DMA) attacks allow hardware devices to communicate directly with a device’s system memory (RAM).
 Once a threat actor has compromised device firmware or has physical access to a system, they can carry out DMA attacks to read and overwrite system memory.
-By overwriting memory, a threat actor can gain control of the system and perform malicious activities.
+By overwriting memory, a threat actor can gain control of the system.

 Assess peripherals

 Your supply chain can impact your security.
-When purchasing peripherals, be sure to choose a reputable vendor that offers peripherals with security integrated.
-Use caution when gifted peripherals from unknown parties (e.g. a vendor at a conference).
-These free peripherals may contain malware that is designed to compromise devices that they are plugged into.
+When purchasing peripherals, be sure to choose a reputable vendor that offers peripherals with integrated security.
+Use caution when gifted peripherals from unknown parties, for example, a vendor at a conference.
+Free peripherals may contain malware designed to compromise devices that they are connected to.

 Verify and authenticate peripherals

-Before you connect peripherals to networks and devices, verify that the listed device you are choosing is the known and trusted device (e.g. the correct printer).
+Before you connect peripherals to networks and devices, verify that the listed device you are choosing is a known and trusted device.
+Be sure to confirm whether the peripheral is obsolete by checking if it is still supported by vendor, or has reached its end-of-life.
+You should replace obsolete products to limit vulnerabilities.

 To authenticate and authorize wireless connections, pairing codes and passkeys may be used.
 Be wary if you receive a pairing or connection request that you haven’t initiated.
-Once connected, devices remain on your list of paired devices.
+Once connected, devices remain on your list of paired devices until they are manually removed.
 Always remove lost or stolen devices from your paired devices list.

 Secure physical devices and cables

 Maintain control and custody of your devices, including cables and chargers, to ensure they are not tampered with or switched out for other devices.
-Label all peripherals with a tamperproof asset label to ensure they can be identified easily and to prevent a threat actor from switching them out with other devices.
+Label all peripherals with a tamper-proof asset label.
+Labelling will ensure the peripherals can be identified easily and will prevent a threat actor from switching them out with other devices.

 Change default passwords